RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

  * Parity: **NONE**

-4. The RAK4270 console output can now be read in the RAK serial port tool as shown in the Figure 2.
+4. The RAK4270 console output can now be read in the RAK serial port tool, as shown in **Figure 2**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/2.serial-port-tool-connected.png"